bmsherman/haskell-matlab/README.md

 Confirm it is working by running `matlab -glnxa64`.

-Build the project using `stack --nix build`.
+Build the project using the build command above under "Stack notes".